 Medicine works best in cases with mild to moderate symptoms and includes

+- Combination – A combination approach can also be given in certain cases.
 These work by relaxing bladder muscles and shrinking the prostate gland, respectively.

-The prostate gland is treated with surgery with a wide variety of procedures,
+In more advanced cases of Benign Hyperplastic Hyperplasia, the prostate gland is treated with surgery with a wide variety of procedures,

 - UroLift® - involves sutures being placed into the prostate that effectively squeezes the urethra open